Banda della Magliana: Far-right ties and Mino Pecorelli's assassination

 Some gang members, including founder Franco Giuseppucci, were far-right sympathizers.
 Crime, however, and not politics, was the main activity of the group, and some material incentives were much needed to get them involved in this field.
 One of their first contacts with the Italian neofascist movement was in the summer of 1978 — a few months after Aldo Moro's murder — in a villa in Rieti owned by criminologist, psychiatrist and neofascist professor Aldo Semerari.
 In exchange for financing his political activities, Semerari provided psychiatric expertise to arrested gang members in order to help them be released.

 The deal did not last long, as Semerari was assassinated on 1 April 1982 in Ottaviano (Metropolitan City of Naples).
 He had made the same deal with Raffaele Cutolo's Nuova Camorra Organizzata (NCO), as well as with the rival organization of the Cutolo, the Nuova Famiglia (NF) headed by Carmine Alfieri.
 This pleased neither the NF nor the NCO.
-Besides being a famous far-right criminologist, Semerari was also a member of Propaganda Due (P2) masonic lodge and maintained links with SISMI, the Italian military intelligence agency.
+Besides being a famous far-right criminologist, Semerari was also a member of Propaganda Due (P2), a masonic lodge that had been turned into a conspirationist cell, and maintained links with SISMI, the Italian military intelligence agency.

 More important links were found between the Banda della Magliana and the Nuclei Armati Rivoluzionari (NAR) far-right terrorist group, in particular through Massimo Carminati, a NAR member who was a good customer at Franco Giuseppucci and Maurizio Abbatino's bar.
 Massimo Carminati quickly became a "pupil" of the gang and introduced them to Valerio Fioravanti, Francesca Mambro, and Pierluigi Bragaglia who were later accused of complicity in the 1980 Bologna massacre.
 The two criminal organizations quickly became closely linked, with the Banda della Magliana laundering the money obtained from NAR's hold-ups to finance their political activities, while the NAR helped the Banda in street activities (racket, drug transportation, etc.).
 However, their most mysterious "joint venture," which raised serious questions, concerned weapons: ammunition, guns and bombs belonging to both groups were surprisingly found in the basements of the Italian Health Ministry.